27-29th May 2024

 No more waiting in long queues: We offer special accreditation counters for business ticket holders (fastlane access may not be guaranteed at certain times).

 - Access to Business and Speaker Lounge

 If you want to escape the hustle and bustle of the re:publica festival for a while, the centrally located Business and Speaker Lounge is the place to go for relaxed talks in a quiet atmosphere and maybe even the chance to meet re:publica Berlin speakers.

 Catering at the Business Lounge is included in the Business Ticket.
-Vegetarian and vegan options are of course also available.
+We offer vegetarian and vegan options.

 - Soft drinks, coffee and tea flat rates.

 Drinks are included at the Business and Speaker Lounge.

 New to the re:publica?
 Looking for programme highlights, the most popular meeting places and real insider tips?
 Don't miss out!
 We will be offering Business Ticket holders daily guided tours in small groups on the festival grounds.

 The booking fees go to Höme - Für Festivals GmbH, our new ticket service provider.
 The fee consists of € 0.95 per ticket plus a system fee of 5% of the total shopping cart value.